whitepineblog/whitepineblog.github.io/src/contents/articles/2015-02-07/index.md

 Reading of Raphael and Michelangelo and there creations.
 Leonardo Davinci the epitome of the Renaissance.

 The reformation was quite the event.
 Individuals are powerful and can change the course of history in unexpected ways.
-I wonder what the short history of civilization will focus on 5,000 years from now.
+I wonder what the sort history of civilization will focus on 5,000 years from now.
 What sort of mention will my era get?